 No act done in good faith under these rules by the committee, an officer or any other person or body will be invalidated only by reason of the subsequent discovery of a defect in, or the expiry of, their appointment.

 No rule or rules of the Branch will at any time be in conflict with a rule or rules of the UCU currently in force.
 Changes in the rules of the UCU will, where applicable, automatically constitute changes in these rules of the Branch.

-Alternatively, these rules of the Branch may be amended by membership ballot and in that case the support of at least two-thirds of those members casting a valid vote in the ballot would be required.
-Either the committee or a quorate General Meeting may decide to hold such a membership ballot.
+Alternatively these rules of the Branch may be amended by membership ballot and, in that case, the support of at least two-thirds of those members casting a valid vote in that ballot would be required.
+Either the committee or a quorate general meeting may decide to hold such a membership ballot.